ministryofjustice/cloud-platform-terraform-logging/README.md

 ## Notes

-Currently in 'fluent-bit.config' when the 'Log_Level' is set to 'debug' the fluent-d / fluent-bit logs are injested.
-When set to debug a high number of fluentd / fluent-bit logs are injested, which can significantly increase the ES storage and cause performance problems.
+Currently in `fluent-bit.config` when the `Log_Level` is set to `debug` a high number of fluent-d / fluent-bit logs are injested, which can significantly increase the ES storage and cause performance problems.
 To avoid this the following two options can be done.

 (1) Change the `Log_Level` to `info` as below: